An onion has had it's skin pulled away.

 - Informal One's life or physical survival: They lied to save their skins.

-verbskinned skinned, skin·ning, skins
+verbskinned, skin·ning, skins

 - To remove skin from: skinned and gutted the rabbit.